Residential

 - Safeguards against subsequent objection letters or objection certificates.

-- Ensures adherence to standards prescribed by the capital markets regulator, like SEBI, especially for transactions related to capital markets.
+- Ensures adherence to standards prescribed by the capital markets regulator, like SEBI, for capital markets-related transactions.

 - Complies with citizen charter specifications and municipal legislation.

-- It avoids complications related to income tax liabilities invoked by disputed ownership.
+- Avoids complications related to income tax liabilities from disputed ownership.

 Scenarios Where NOC is Mandatory: